Why do we have Circle Time throughout the Grades?

 Circle should be fun, aerobic at times, and challenging physically.
 The children should have flushed cheeks and be ready for book work when the last word of circle is spoken.

-Kolea Quincey, Teacher and Faculty Chair
+Article courtesy of Kolea Quincey, Teacher and Faculty Chair

 Wishing Well School